 The bus map that Rose follows to Midwich School ends at Bradbury Street.
 Ray Bradbury was an author well known for fantastic stories such as "Something Wicked This Way Comes", "The Martian Chronicles" and "The Illustrated Man".

 Although this is not the first film that Tanya Allen appeared in, having acted in indie films and television movies prior to this film, this is her first major motion picture that had a wide theatrical release.

 When Rose is arrested, the camera pans behind the Jeep showing the Ohio license plate "C3J 46E5" with a county code sticker "75" in the bottom left corner indicating Shelby County, Ohio.
 The license plate is a custom plate as in that standard issue plates are formatted as three letters and four numbers (AAA 0000) and was registered after 2004 because Ohio license plates changed formats in 2004.

-Given the vast number of mannequins and mannequin parts seen in her apartment, it is likely that Dahlia was a mannequin maker before the fire.
-Mannequins are a recurring element in both the games and movies, a mannequin creature even appears as an enemy in the sequel Silent Hill: Revelation 3D (2012).
+Given the vast number of mannequins and mannequin parts seen in her apartment, it is likely that Dahlia made mannequins for a hobby, even though she worked at Green Lion Antiques in the northeastern corner of central Silent Hill before the fire.
+Mannequins are a recurring element in both the games and movies; a mannequin creature even appears as an enemy in the sequel Silent Hill: Revelation (2012).